 If you have been charged with a DWI, and the State subsequently got a warrant (or your consent) to take a sample of your blood, you are unfortunately facing a long waiting game before the DWI blood results come back from the State Bureau of Investigation (SBI) Lab in Raleigh.

-DWI Blood Results Timeline
+DWI Blood Results Timeline in Asheville, NC

 At your first court date, which is typically 1-3 months after the DWI arrest was made, the prosecutor (a.k.a. assistant district attorney) will ask the judge for a continuance since the DWI blood results are not back.
 The prosecutor’s hands are pretty well tied in making these continuance motions, because many times the DWI blood results may be the sole (or at least chief) evidence of impairment.

-Speedy Trial Concerns in a DWI Case
+Speedy Trial Concerns in Asheville DWI Cases

-The Sixth Amendment of the U.S. Constitution guarantees that, “[i]n all criminal prosecutions, the accused shall enjoy the right to a public and speeding trial.”
-At Minick Law, P.C. our DWI team believes the guarantees to a speedy trial are not met where the State of North Carolina is allowed to continue a case for more than a year while awaiting evidence.
+The Sixth Amendment of the U.S. Constitution guarantees that, “[i]n all criminal prosecutions, the accused shall enjoy the right to a public and speedy trial.”
+At Minick Law, P.C. our Asheville DWI team believes the guarantees to a speedy trial are not met where the State of North Carolina is allowed to continue a case for more than a year while awaiting evidence.

-Asheville Compared to Surrounding Areas
+How does Asheville Compare to Surrounding Areas?

 Some judicial districts are not putting up with the failings of the SBI lab.
 In Haywood county, some DWI blood cases have been dismissed as early as 8 months after the arrest date.
 McDowell County has adopted a similar approach.
 In Henderson County DWI blood cases are being allowed to be continued for about a year before they are marked as last continuance for the State.
 However, in Buncombe County a DWI blood case may be continued by the State of North Carolina for up to a year and a half or longer.